KudryashevLab/TomoBEAR/README.md

 In the following picture you can see a flow chart which visualizes which steps TomoBEAR will and can do for you in an automated and parallel manner.
 TomoBEAR supports single nodes with GPUs and also copmuter clusters through a queue manager like Slurm or SGE (Sun Grid Engine) at the moment.

 Note that it is not needed to start from raw data but you can also use already assembled tilt stacks if you provide the angular information.

-More information can be found in the corresponding [wiki](https://github.com/KudryashevLab/TomoBEAR/wiki).
+Information on the installation, setup and usage and can be found in the corresponding [wiki](https://github.com/KudryashevLab/TomoBEAR/wiki).

 ![Schematic Pipeline Image Light Mode](https://github.com/KudryashevLab/TomoBEAR/blob/main/images/pipeline_light_mode.svg#gh-light-mode-only)
 ![Schematic Pipeline Image Dark Mode](https://github.com/KudryashevLab/TomoBEAR/blob/main/images/pipeline_dark_mode.svg#gh-dark-mode-only)